FAQs: Earned sick and safe time (ESST)

 ESST hours must accrue for all hours worked.
 Whether on-call time is considered hours worked and therefore compensable time is very fact specific and generally depends on the degree of constraint on an employee’s freedom during on-call time.
 Payment for on-call time does not, on its own, convert that time into hours worked.
 Employers who assign on-call shifts may want to seek the assistance of an employment law attorney to determine the applicability of ESST to those shifts.

 ESST hours are required to accrue for any employee who works at least 80 hours in a year for an employer in Minnesota.
-If most of an employee’s hours are worked in another state, the employer is not required to provide ESST under Minnesota law for those out-of-state hours.
-The employee only needs to accrue ESST at a rate of at least one hour for every 30 hours worked in Minnesota.
+If an employee works in another state, the employer is not required to provide ESST under Minnesota law for out-of-state hours worked.
+However, the employee must accrue ESST at a rate of at least one hour for every 30 hours worked in Minnesota.

 Do unused ESST hours carry over from year to year?